ShawnBeasleyOTRS/doc-installation/content/performance-tuning.rst

       Used as word length boundaries.
 Only words with a length between these two values are stored in the article search index.

 ``Ticket::SearchIndex::Filters``
-   Fulltext index regex filters to remove parts of the text.
+   Full-text index regular expression filters to remove parts of the text.

    .. figure:: images/sysconfig-ticket-searchIndex-filters.png
       :alt: ``Ticket::SearchIndex::Filters`` Setting